Q: How can I apply for a position with Van's Sanitation?

 - IF YOU ARE A RURAL CUSTOMER: If you are a rural customer with a metal dumpster, we will get your dumpster emptied at some point during the week to keep you on schedule (usually the day before/after the holiday).
 If you have a trash tote that you put out for pickup, we will get those the day after the holiday.
 Please remember if you have a trash tote, your tote needs to be put out the night before for pickup the next day.

 - Paper - Dry, clean paper products; such as newspapers, computer paper, magazines, mixed paper, junk mail, wrapping paper at Christmas time, etc.

 - Tin Cans - Emptied and rinsed cans, caps, lids, and foil; such as food/beverage cans, hair spray cans, food spray in a can (PAM).
 Leaving labels on is acceptable.

-- Plastics - Rinsed plastic with lids removed; such as clear and colored plastics with #1,2,3,4,5, 6 & 7 stamped on bottom, milk and soap jugs, food/beverage containers, household cleaning bottles, plastic bags, potato chip bags, individual cheese wrappers, etc.
+- Plastics - Rinsed plastic with lids removed; such as clear and colored plastics with #1,2,3,4,5, 6 & 7 stamped on bottom, milk and soap jugs, food/beverage containers, household cleaning bottles, potato chip bags, individual cheese wrappers, etc.